Jellyfiish/recipely/PRESS-RELEASE.md

   <!-- > Describe how easy it is to get started. -->

 ## Our customer loves us! ##
-  > "Finally, a way to use up those all of those sardines!" -Robin Kim
+  > "Finally, a way to use up all of those sardines!" -Robin Kim
   <!-- > Provide a quote from a hypothetical customer that describes how they experienced the benefit. -->

 ## That's it! ##
-  Let Jellyfiish tell you what to eat today!
+  Let Recipely tell you what to eat today!
   <!-- > Wrap it up and give pointers where the reader should go next. -->